Frequently Asked Questions – Student Data

 Under the Student support section, do we include all sources when we report full time doctoral support (e.g., grants, etc.) as well as those funded by our own department?

-Yes, include all Graduate Assistants/Research Assistant/Teaching Fellows/Teaching Assistants/etc. that are funded at the doctoral level in the program from all sources of funding.
+Yes, include all Graduate Assistants/Research Assistant/Teaching Fellows/Teaching Assistants/etc. that are funded at the doctoral level in the program from all sources of funding (both inside and outside of the department).

 Yes, because,